This website is provided by Joseph Jenkins, Inc., The Slate Roof Experts

 slate or tile).
 Unfortunately, many roofers will tell you:

-of any other roof decking material will raise the cost
+of roof decking material other than asphalt will raise the cost

 of the job sky-high, and